Problem

 Complexity

 • ⏰ Time complexity: O(n), where n is the length of the string s.
-The sliding window ensures that each character is processed only once.
+O(n).
+Each character is processed a fixed number of times (once when expanding and once when contracting the window).

 • 🧺 Space complexity: O(1) as we only store character frequencies for uppercase English letters (26).